 The Federal Motor Vehicle Exemption

 Vermont allows you to choose between the state exemptions or the federal bankruptcy exemptions.
-If you decide to use the federal bankruptcy exemptions, you can exempt up to $3,450 of equity in your car.
-To learn more, see The Federal Bankruptcy Exemptions.
+The federal motor vehicle exemption amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 Using Vermont's Wildcard Exemption to Protect Your Car